maazahmed23456/Design-of-SAR-ADC/README.md

-# SAR Analog to Digital Converter
+# SAR ADC for Biomedical Applications
 This project is my final year major project and is still in development.
 This projects aims to perfrom layout of a SAR ADC and analyse and improve upon the performance prameters.
 Currently the prelayout design and simulation of Sample and Hold Circuit and Comparator are completed

-*Note: Circuit requires further designing .
-Design yet to be modified.*
+*Note: Circuit requires further designing*

-## A Glance at the SAR ADC IP
+## A Glance at the SAR ADC

-A Successive Approximation Register (SAR) ADC is an efficient ADC architecture known for its balance of speed, power, and resolution, widely used in data acquisition, medical devices, audio, and low-power IoT systems.
-It operates by performing a binary search to approximate the input voltage level in successive steps, starting from the most significant bit.

-A SAR ADC includes a sample-and-hold circuit, DAC, comparator, and SAR logic.
-Each bit is determined sequentially, creating a digital output that closely matches the analog input.
-Key design goals are low power, high SNR, low THD, and maintaining linearity.
-Challenges include minimizing power and noise while improving resolution and tolerance to process and temperature variations.

-**Upload your paper on Github and give a link to it**
+Rapid advancements in micro-machining and microelectronics over the last few years have accelerated the growth of implanted medical devices that greatly improve a person’s life.
+These devices first gather the signals from different nodes in/on the body, and then, they condition, multiplex, and digitize the signals.
+Thus, an analog-to-digital converter (ADC), which must continuously convert a variety of analog electrophysiological signals to digital codes, is one of the most crucial and power-hungry components.
+For implantable medical devices, the successive approximation register (SAR) ADC is a good choice.
+In this paper, a low-power single-ended SAR ADC architecture is proposed to offer good compromises between power efficiency, conversion accuracy, and design complexity.
+The proposed architecture supports 8-bit resolution at a sampling rate of 1 MS/s.
+Using a 90-nm CMOS process with 1.8 V supply voltage

+- Bootstrapped Sample and Hold Circuits
+- Dynamic Latch Comparator
+- Capacitive DAC
+- SAR Register

-## Block Diagram of the SAR ADC IP
+## Block Diagram of the SAR ADC

  <p align="center">
   <img width="800" height="500" src="/Images/block diagram.png">